realeroberto/linux-day-2015/README.md

-# In the Shadow of the Leviathan: Filesystem in Userspace
+# All'ombra del Leviatano: Filesystem in Userspace

 My [talk](https://robertoreale.me/linux-day-2015) at the [Linux Day 2015](http://lug.uniroma2.it/ld15/) in Rome (in Italian).